Big Data Hadoop Certification Training

 We come across data in every possible form, whether through social media sites, sensor networks, digital images or videos, cellphone GPS signals, purchase transaction records, web logs, medical records, archives, military surveillance, e-commerce, complex scientific research and so on…it amounts to around some Quintilian bytes of data!
 This data is what we call as…BIG DATA!

-Big data is nothing but an assortment of such huge and complex data that becomes very tedious to capture, store, process, retrieve and analyze it.
-Thanks to on-hand database management tools or traditional data processing techniques, things have become easier now.
+It is nothing but an assortment of such huge and complex data that becomes very tedious to capture, store, process, retrieve and analyze it.
+Thanks to on-hand DBMS tools or traditional information processing techniques, things have become easier now.
 In fact, the concept of “BIG DATA” may vary from company to company depending upon its size, capacity, competence, human resource, techniques and so on.
 For some companies it may be a cumbersome job to manage a few gigabytes and for others it may be some terabytes creating a hassle in the entire organization.
 Learning and getting certified in Hadoop will make your resume stand out and help you in discovering better job opportunities.

 1. Volume: BIG DATA is clearly determined by its volume.
 It could amount to hundreds of terabytes or even petabytes of information.
-For instance, 15 terabytes of Facebook posts or 400 billion annual medical records could mean Big Data!
+It could very well refer to 15 terabytes of Facebook posts or to 400 billion annual medical records!

-2. Velocity: Velocity means the rate at which data is flowing in the companies.
+2. Velocity: Velocity means the rate at which information is flowing in the companies.
 Big data requires fast processing.
 Time factor plays a very crucial role in several organizations.
-For instance, processing 2 million records at share market or evaluating results of millions of students applied for competitive exams could mean Big Data!
+This could mean anything from processing 2 million records at share market to evaluating results of millions of students applied for competitive exams!

 4. Veracity: Veracity refers to the uncertainty of data available.
 Data available can sometimes get messy and maybe difficult to trust.
-With many forms of big data, quality and accuracy are difficult to control like the Twitter posts with hash tags, abbreviations, typos and colloquial speech.
+With many forms, quality and accuracy are difficult to control like the Twitter posts with hash tags, abbreviations, typos and colloquial speech.
 But big data and analytics technology now permits to work with these types of data.
 The volumes often make up for the lack of quality or accuracy.
-Due to uncertainty of data, 1 in 3 business leaders don’t trust the information they use to make decisions.
+Due to uncertainty of information generated, 1 in 3 business leaders don’t trust the information they use to make decisions.

 Why is it important to harness Big Data?